pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 We can see here how the structure of the model, while slightly different from a typical regression model, incorporates all the same elements.
 The observed variables are combined in a weighted sum that is fed forward to modify the outcome(s).
 In our case the outcomes are the hazards - or conditional risk at a specific point in time.
 It is this collection of estimates that serve as our view of the evolving nature of risk in the period.
 An obvious question then is how do the predictive variables contribute to the evolution of risk.

 A secondary question is how does the instance by instance view of hazard translate into a view of the probability of survival over time?
+How can we move between the hazard based perspective to the survival base one?

 ```{code-cell} ipython3
 pm.model_to_graphviz(base_model)